ipfs/kubo/docs/config.md

   Configures the node to use the badger datastore.

   This is the fastest datastore.
 Use this datastore if performance, especially when adding many gigabytes of files, is critical.
 However:

   - This datastore will not properly reclaim space when your datastore is smaller than several gigabytes.
-If you run IPFS with '--enable-gc' (you have enabled block-level garbage collection), you plan on storing very little data in your IPFS node, and disk usage is more critical than performance, consider using flatfs.
+If you run IPFS with '--enable-gc' (you have enabled block-level garbage collection), you plan on storing very little data in your IPFS node and disk usage is more critical than performance, consider using flatfs.
   - This datastore uses up to several gigabytes of memory.

   This profile may only be applied when first initializing the node.

 - `lowpower`

   Reduces daemon overhead on the system.
 May affect node functionality - performance of content discovery and data fetching may be degraded.

 ## Types